mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty GIT/readme.md

 You can draw on same picture with your friends without experiencing confusion with the changes.

-it is like a time capsule for your work.
+It is like a time capsule for your work.

 # Teen